Best toys for 6 year olds 2024: 45 age-appropriate gift ideas from just £6.99

 Barbie has seen a resurgence of late, thanks to the recent blockbuster movie, and her popularity is still riding high.
 Dolls make great toys for six year olds - they provide an opportunity for pretend play and problem-solving, while also building on their emotional intelligence.
 In a Boston University article about Barbie's popularity, clinical instructor of child life and family-centered care Ann Herzog says that Barbie 'can foster a child’s development by encouraging language and communication and by offering opportunities for pretend play and problem-solving.'
 She adds: 'Play with dolls, in particular, allows for emotional expression, developing empathy, and practicing problem-solving skills.'

-No-screen toys, like the popular audio boxes Yoto or Tonie, can make a great gift.
-These help to encourage independent play and learning, can help with language development and are easy (and safe) enough for a six year old to operate by themselves.
+No-screen toys, like the popular audio players Yoto or Tonie, can make a great gift for this age group.
+These players help to encourage independent play and learning, can help with language development and are easy (and safe) enough for a six year old to operate by themselves with ease.
+Not sure which player is right for you?
+Read our Toniebox review to see how it faired in our tests.
+We've also put the Yoto player through its paces, and you'll be able to read that review very soon.

 3. Dinosaurs